So I’m tall.

 But it was winter, it was cold outside and snowing, and I just didn’t feel like going out of the house.
 I had homework to do – homework that I loved because it was drawing homework – so suddenly I thought “Oh screw it.
 Damn hair.
 Do whatever you want.”
 And so it started to grow.

-Months later I had to cut the relaxed part of my hair, which I did.
+Months later I had to cut the relaxed part of my hair.
 I ended up curled up in my bathroom crying because as I’m tall, the little fro I had around my head made me look like a giant microphone.